Carretera Austral Chile Travel Guide

 Drive with caution, especially on unpaved sections and sharp curves.
 Watch for livestock, wildlife, and other vehicles.

 Patagonian weather is famously unpredictable.
-Pack clothing in layers for all seasons, including in summertime.
+Pack clothing in layers for any time of year, including in summertime.
 Rain and wind are common.